Performance

 omnis festinatio ex parte diaboli est

-Video, 5:55 minutes
+video, 5:55 minutes

 This video began by thinking about how fragmented body parts can be recorded at different times in different places.
 I became curious how this differs from the body, as a whole, performing in space at a specific time.
 What is the relationship between those various body parts moving simultaneously, yet performing a non-action?
 In which particular moment does an opportunity appear; in decisiveness or through hesitation and slowness?
 I am not sure of anything at any time yet decisions are still made as time moves in circles.